 Some time ago, we were telling you about the procedures and help you could receive when studying in France from Vietnam.
 Today, and now that international travel is a little easier (especially from Vietnam to France), l’Atelier An Phu wants to go a bit further on the topic of studying in France.

 For that matter, what best than to consider which are the top French cities for international students?

 In this article, we will talk about the most suitable and reputable cities for your higher education.
-Environment, cost of living, outings, dynamism, climate, culture, we will review all the key criterias to educate your choice of a French city to study in.
+Environment, cost of living, outings, dynamism, climate, and culture, we will review all the key criteria to educate your choice of a French city to study in.

 Best choice overall: Toulouse

 Ranked number one in several benchmark studies in France, Toulouse attracts more and more students every year.